phmngocnghia/babel-plugin-tailwind-string/README.md

 ```

 ## Typescript users:
 I haven't created a PR to update types for this package in the DefinitedType repository yet.
-VSCode users will recieve error like: `twa is not defined`, `twa is not a function`...
+VSCode users will recieve error like: `apply is not defined`, `apply is not a function`...
 Currently, there is a workaround for this.
 Add 'babel-plugin-tailwind-string' to field "compilerOptions.types":
 ```
 {